 Because white out dries in seconds, it's difficult to respond to the stain before the fluid dries, and usually this is a good thing.
-A drop of white out in clothing or other soft or fibrous materials easily spreads when it's wet, so you're better off letting it dry before attacking the stain.
-On hard, smooth surfaces, you can try to remove some of the wet fluid without spreading it, using a Q-tip or a pointed tool or utensil to lift the fluid straight up from the surface.
-But again, if you run the risk of spreading it, just leave it until it dries.
+A drop of white out in clothing or other soft or fibrous materials easily spreads when it's wet, so it's better to let the stain dry before attacking it.
+On hard, smooth surfaces, try removing some of the wet fluid without spreading it, using a Q-tip, a pointed tool, or utensil to lift the fluid straight up from the surface.
+But again, there's the risk of spreading it, so just leave it out until it dries.
 White out is particularly stubborn when it gets into tiny cracks, like wood grain, so be extra careful on hard surfaces with texture.

 Once you apply a remover to the dried white out, it will begin to dissolve into a slurry similar to diluted white paint.
 This is why you should always work from the outside to the center of the stain, to keep the slurry contained as much as possible while you lift it from the surface.

 How to Remove White Out from Hard Surfaces

 A number of removers will remove white out on hard surfaces—surfaces that won't be damaged by solvents and oils.
 The best bet is a good adhesive or pen-ink remover, such as Motsenbocker's Lift Off.
 Most of these can be used on fabric and carpet as well as hard surfaces, and they're generally easy to wash from the surface to remove after the stain is gone.
 Other options include WD-40, rubbing alcohol, and nail polish remover (with acetone).
 Test any remover in an inconspicuous area to make sure it won't damage the material you're cleaning.

 - Scrape up the dried white out with a plastic scraper or old credit card.
 Don't use metal tools, which can scratch or gouge the surface.